 Rachel Brand, No. 3 official at DOJ, is stepping down

-Rachel Brand, associate attorney general in the Department of Justice, is stepping down from her position, Fox News has confirmed.
+Rachel Brand, associate attorney general in the Department of Justice, is stepping down from her position, Fox News confirmed on Friday.
 Brand, the No. 3 official in the DOJ, will be leaving following a nine-month tenure in the role.

-A friend of Brand’s says Rachel was “not looking to leave,” but was approached with a “dream job.”
-Brand will now head to work for Walmart, Fox News confirmed.
+A friend of Brand’s says she was “not looking to leave,” but was approached with a “dream job.”
+Brand will now head to work for Walmart as executive vice president, global governance and corporate secretary.

+DOJ officials say Principal Deputy Associate AG Jesse Panuccio will step in as the acting Associate Attorney General.

 News of Brand’s departure was first reported by The New York Times.

-In the line of succession, Brand has been behind Deputy Attorney General Rod Rosenstein.
+In the line of succession, Brand had been behind Deputy Attorney General Rod Rosenstein.
 Rosenstein is overseeing Special Counsel Robert Mueller’s probe into Russian interference in the 2016 presidential election.
 She was in line to oversee the investigation if Rosenstein stepped down.

-Attorney General Jeff Sessions recused himself from the Russia inquiry.
+Should Rosenstein step down now, Solicitor General Noel Francisco would take over the probe, not Panuccio.
+(Attorney General Jeff Sessions recused himself from the Russia inquiry last year.)

+“The men and women of the Department of Justice impress me every day,” Brand said in a statement on Friday.
+“I am proud of what we have been able to accomplish over my time here.
+I want to thank Attorney General Sessions for his leadership over this Department.
+I’ve seen firsthand his commitment to the rule of law and to keeping the American people safe.”

+Brand had been overseeing the DOJ's antitrust, civil and civil rights divisons.
+She also assisted in an extension of the National Security Agency's warrantless surveillance program.

 Currie Gunn, Brand’s assistant, has also left the department, according to The Times.